JadinHeaston/sync-application/README.md

 --output-verbose-debug <OUTPUT_LOCATION>
 	Outputs log as the program runs to assist with debugging.
 If a log is present, new data is appended to prevent debugging data loss.

+--threads <THREAD_COUNT>
+	Manually sets how many threads the internal thread pool has to use.
+This will default to the system's thread count.
+	This is best used by someone who knows what they are doing and why they want to do it.
+	For example, I have personally found benefits in limiting the thread pool to 1 thread when using two older hard drives as it causes less random IO to happen on the disk.
+	It could also be used if you want to keep the program from taking all of your processing power, although I tend to find that there are other bottlenecks first.
+(Storage)
+	(No harm in playing around!)

 --use-config <PATH_TO_CONFIG_FILE>
 	If multiple configurations are within the same file, a --configuration-name <NAME> MUST be specified for the program to know which configuration to use.